kubeflow/website/content/en/docs/components/pipelines/pipeline-root.md

 check [authentication-pipelines](https://www.kubeflow.org/docs/distributions/gke/pipelines/authentication-pipelines/)

 #### S3
-If you want to specify the `pipeline root` to S3:
+If you want to specify the `pipeline root` to S3, please choose one of the following options:

 * Via [AWS IRSA](https://aws.amazon.com/blogs/containers/cross-account-iam-roles-for-kubernetes-service-accounts/):